Implied Consent Suspensions and Hardship Appeals

 If you are pulled over for suspected drunk driving, the officer generally requests that you participate in field sobriety tests, including a preliminary breath test (PBT).
 A PBT is a small device you blow into, and it checks your breath for alcohol content and estimates a level.
 The field sobriety tests can give the officer probable cause to arrest you.
 In most cases, as soon as you are asked to exit your car, you will be arrested at some point.
 Because the Standard Field Sobriety Tests (SFST) are designed to make you fail, it is generally better to respectfully decline to participate in these tests.
 What happens if you refuse a breath test in Michigan?
-If the test is a PBT, probably very little.
-If you refuse a chemical breath test, you stand a good chance of losing your driving privileges without the expert assistance of a top-notch lawyer.
+You will get a $200 fine if the test is a PBT.
+If you refuse a chemical breath test, you stand a good chance of losing your driving privileges for one year without the expert assistance of a top-notch lawyer.

-A PBT or preliminary breath test is NOT a chemical test, and it is different than a “breathalyzer” or DataMaster Test.
+A PBT or preliminary breath test is NOT a chemical test; it is different from a “breathalyzer” or Intoxilyzer 9000 Test.
 If you refuse a PBT, you will probably be given a ticket for a civil infraction.
 Conversely, the police will ask you to consent to a blood or breath chemical test if you are arrested.
-If you refuse a chemical breath test, called a DataMaster or breathalyzer or a blood test, you will be issued an “implied consent violation.”
+If you refuse a chemical breath test, called an Intoxilyzer 9000 or breathalyzer, or a blood test, you will be issued an “implied consent violation.”
 An implied consent violation can result in a year-long, unrestricted suspension of your driver’s license.

 Is refusing the PBT the same or different than refusing a chemical breath test?

 If you are perceived to “fail” the field sobriety tests, the PBT level is estimated at .08 or above, or the officer believes you are under the influence based upon his experience, they will arrest you and take you to do a more formal breath or blood alcohol test, called a “chemical test.”
-A chemical test is done at the police station with a breathalyzer called a DataMaster, or they draw blood and send it in for testing.
+A chemical test is done at the police station with a breathalyzer called an Intoxilyzer 9000, or they draw blood and send it in for testing.

-If you do not wish to take the PBT or blow into the Datamaster or allow blood to be drawn, the officer will likely obtain a search warrant from the judge to have your blood drawn and examined by a scientist at the Michigan State Police Forensic Laboratory.
+If you do not wish to take the PBT, provide a breath sample into the Intoxilyzer 9000, or allow blood to be drawn, the officer will likely obtain a search warrant from the judge to have your blood drawn and examined by a scientist at the Michigan State Police Forensic Laboratory.

-You might not know that driving penalties are associated with refusing to take the Datamaster or allowing your blood to be drawn.
-The Secretary of State has its penalties associated with refusing these procedures.
+You might not know that driving penalties are associated with refusing to take the Intoxilyzer 9000 or allowing blood to be drawn.
+The Secretary of State has penalties associated with refusing these procedures.
 In Michigan, there is an Implied Consent law.
-“Implied Consent” means that as a driver, you are consenting to these tests should an officer reasonably ask for them.
+“Implied Consent” means that those driving vehicles automatically consent to these tests should an officer reasonably ask for them.

 Implied Consent Suspension

 Suppose you refuse a chemical test, breathalyzer, or blood.
-In that case, the Secretary of State will then suspend your license for an entire year, with no restricted license available, and the Secretary of State will add 6 points to your driver’s license.
+In that case, the Secretary of State will suspend your license for an entire year, with no restricted license available, and the Secretary of State will add six (6) points to your driver’s license.
 The licensing action is independent of the criminal charges if your blood alcohol level was .08 or above.

-You do have an opportunity to fight this by appealing and having a hearing on the matter in front of a Secretary of State hearing administrator.
+You can fight this by appealing and having a hearing on the matter in front of a Secretary of State hearing administrator.
 The hearing officer will look at four things:

-- If the officer had reasonable grounds to believe that you had committed a crime of operating a vehicle while intoxicated,
+- If the officer had reasonable grounds to believe that you had committed the crime of operating a vehicle while intoxicated,

 - Whether you were placed under arrest for this crime,